repository/figura-wiki/README.md

 # Figura Wiki

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This wiki is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation